DoSomething/DoSomething-7.x/sites/all/modules/dosomething/crazyshit/README.md

 1. Enable the "Crazy $#!T Campaign" module
 2. Run "drush updb" from the command line for any updates.
-3. Run "druhs crazy-migrate" from the command line to set up the campaign.
+3. Run "drush crazy-migrate" from the command line to set up the campaign.
 4. The campaign can be found at /crazy

 A few things to note
 --------------

-The campaign sits within the "doit" theme, but has two stylesheets that handle the submission flow, and everything else, respectively:
+The campaign sits within the "doit" theme, but has several default stylesheets of its own:

-crazy-form.css (crazy-form.sass) handles the submission flow: /crazy/submit, etc.
+crazy.css (crazy.sass) is called on all "crazy" pages. crazy-form.css (crazy-form.sass) handles the submission flow: /crazy/submit, etc.
-crazy.css (crazy.sass) handles everything else, and is called on all "crazy" pages.
+crazy-about.css (crazy-about.sass) handles all "about" pages.

+More stylesheets may be added by editing the $crazy_css array in plugin.php.
+See the documentation for that for more information

 The plugin file found at [/sites/all/modules/dosomething/crazyshit/plugin.php] contains a number of options and settings for the campaign.
 It is documented but if you have any questions, feel free to ask.